khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 ### Accessing Prometheus directly

-Most of the time, Sourcegraph site admins will monitor and query key metrics through [Grafana](#grafana), rather than through Prometheus directly.
+Most of the time, Khulnasoft site admins will monitor and query key metrics through [Grafana](#grafana), rather than through Prometheus directly.
 Grafana also provides the dashboards that monitor the standard metrics that indicate the health of the instance.
 Follow the instructions below to access Prometheus directly instead.